michaelmouton/right_click_awesomeness/readme.md

 99% of this repository is based upon the work of Andrew Richards [(link to his article)](https://learn.microsoft.com/en-us/archive/blogs/andrew_richards/enhancing-the-open-command-prompt-here-shift-right-click-context-menu-experience).

 The examples from the original article had some issues.
 Sure, it would work just fine, but it threw up some errors.
-I fixed it by only removing the Extended Menu (Shift-Right Click) entries, and also privided the uninstall script.
+I fixed it by removing the Extended Menu (Shift-Right Click) entries, and also provided the uninstall script.

 If there are any issues in your testing please let me know.
 I have only been using this on Windows 10, but it should work on any version down to 7 - provided PowerShell is enabled.